ragges/tektools/README.md

   * National Instruments 488.2 drivers
   * A National Instruments GPIB adapter

-The programs have been tested for reading (making backups) with this setup:
+The programs have been tested for reading (making backups) with these setups:
 * Linux based:
   * Raspberry Pi (3B+)
   * Raspbian (version 9.11)